 Pro Bono Training Sessions

 Consider attending a D.C.
-Bar Pro Bono Program training session to familiarize yourself with an area of the law in which pro bono services are particularly needed.
-Trainees generally commit to accepting two pro bono case referrals from the Pro Bono Program or a sponsoring legal services provider within a specified time.
+Bar Pro Bono Center training session to familiarize yourself with an area of the law in which pro bono services are particularly needed.
+Trainees generally commit to accepting two pro bono case referrals from the Pro Bono Center or a sponsoring legal services provider within a specified time.
 This is a great way to learn a new practice area and gain practical experience quickly.

 Pro Bono Programs for Individuals

 The D.C.
-Bar Pro Bono Program has several types of programs that need individual volunteers.
+Bar Pro Bono Center has several types of programs that need individual volunteers.
 Our Bankruptcy Clinic provides counseling and legal assistance to potential Chapter 7 debtors.
 Our Pro-Se-Plus Divorce Clinic teaches pro se litigants how to file for divorce, from serving their complaints to representing themselves in court.
 Individual volunteers also serve our Health Care Access Project and Immigration Legal Advice Clinic.

 Pro Bono Programs for Transactional Attorneys

-Transational lawyers can also find unique opportunities to serve through the Pro Bono Program's Community Economic Development (CED) Project.
+Transational lawyers can also find unique opportunities to serve through the Pro Bono Center's Community Economic Development (CED) Project.
 The CED Project provides legal information, representation and training to community-based nonprofits and small businesses that strengthen District neighborhoods.
 Volunteers can participate in our Small Business Brief Advice Legal Clinic, provide legal counsel to a nonprofit organization, or help with workshops that train nonprofit managers and small business owners in legal topics.